hweecat/hweecat.github.io/goals.md

 8. Make at least 4 Pull Requests on open-source projects

-9. Monetize my speaking engagements / expertise through designing a data engineering course
+9. Monetize my speaking engagements / expertise through designing a data engineering course (and other side hustles)

 ## 2020 Goals